UT-Austin-RPL/TRILL/README.md

 We provide our demonstration dataset in the `door` simulation environment ([link](https://utexas.box.com/s/3610huk9fu33m6wic16oe7crx8cahpl8)) and trained models of the Visuomotor Policies ([link](https://utexas.box.com/s/qn3156sxpejx4zf4piq5zh97srl5zcto)).
 We also plan to open our demonstration dataset and trained models in the `workbench` simulation environment in the near future.

 ## Tutorial
-We plan to provide tutorials for applying TRILL to your humanoid systems soon.
+We plan to provide tutorials for applying TRILL to various humanoid systems.

 ## Citing
 ```